eetti/nltk_sreejata/README.md

 ___________________________
 No of words after removing stopwords,digits and punctuations  : 145
 ___________________________________________________________________
-No of words after stemmin : 145
+No of words after stemming : 145
 ______________________
 Top 20 words with high frequencies
 __________________________________